FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 The following changes can only be rolled out through replacement:

-* Changing the instance ID prefix
+* Changing the process group ID prefix
 * Changing the public IP source
 * Changing the number of storage servers per pod
 * Changing the node selector